ayodeleoniosun/stackoverflow-clone/README.md

 ## Description

-This repository implemented a simple clone of Stackoverflow using Node.js (Typescript), Express and Sequelize.
+This repository implements a simple clone of Stackoverflow using Node.js (Typescript), Express and Sequelize.
 As stated in the assessment test, the following modules were implemented:

 1. Authentication